Category Archives: Labs

 Theory nugget 2: Passing an array vs a member of an array

 In the last lesson, we discussed how arrays behave with functions.
-Some key points
+Let’s remind ourselves of some key points

 1. Arrays were passed as the reference to the location of the array.